kami93/academic-kickstart/content/authors/admin/_index.md

       year: 2018
 superuser: true
 ---
-SeongHyoen Park is a researcher at the Research Institute of Electrical and Computer Engineering, Hanyang University.
-His research interests include deep-learning methods for trajectory forecasting, generative models, and multimodal machine learning.
+I am a Researcher at the **[RIEC](http://riec.hanyang.ac.kr/)**, Hanyang University, mainly working on the research projects for intelligent vehicles.
+I focus on generative models and multimodal machine learning to build novel trajectory forecasting methods for intelligent vehicles and mobile robots.